FluffyLoaf254/swirlix/README.md

 ## Guide

-Left click will add voxels under the cursor, while right click deletes voxels.
+Left clicking will add voxels under the cursor, while right clicking deletes voxels.

 Pressing "S" will switch to the square brush and pressing "R" will switch back to the round brush.